nusco/narjillos/backlog.md

 + Measure extinctions in Lab
   Assuming they are important, and they can be measure effectively.
 Check existing papers.

++ Measure evolution speed
+  This seems to be hard.
+The mutation rate solutions seems useless.
+Any help from existing papers?

 + Measure min/max generations in Lab
 + Measure distance of common ancestor in Lab
 + Measure longest dead branch in Lab